 The Travis County Master Gardener Program is the volunteer service arm of Travis County Agrilife Extension Service, assisting in Extension’s mission to disseminate research-based horticultural and environmental knowledge among the citizens of Central Texas.
 By serving as educators, advisers, and liaisons to the community, the Master Gardener Program aims to increase the prevalence and success of citizens’ horticultural endeavors.

 In recruitment years, the Travis County Extension Service will invite interested people to attend an informational session and take an application for the Master Gardener program.
 If the application is accepted, the trainee becomes a Master Gardener Intern by completing a rigorous training, passing a test, and fulfilling volunteer hours.
-To express interest in the joining the Master Gardener program in 2013, click here.
+To express interest in the joining the Master Gardener program, click here.

 In support of the overall AgriLife Extension mission, Travis County Master Gardeners receive formal training from the Texas AgriLife Extension Service.
 Classes are taught by AgriLife Extension specialists & agents, as well as local experts.
 The program offers a minimum of 50 hours of instruction that covers topics including botany 101, landscape design, native and adapted plants, tree selection and maintenance, turf grass, propagation, vegetable gardening, soil science, entomology and IPM, plant pathology, composting, fruit and nut crops, and water conservation.
 To learn more about the 2013 training, click here.